alessio-proietti/2022-IN490-exam/README.md

 Implementations of Unikernel technology have only one address space, only one program running inside and all low-level functions compiled directly into the unikernel-app executable and that's why advocates of Unikernels call them _Library Operating Systems_.

 All boils down to a binary with app and support libraries and nothing else.

-Apparently it seems like a backward evolution but it is not true.
+It feels like a backward evolution but it is not.

 Unikernels have less attack surfaces, small footprints and they can be tailored on the precise app they hosts and crucially they boot faster.
 In a world of transient microservices which pop into existence after response triggered by events happening at random by ( see _Internet of things_ ) seems like Unikernels are a must.

 It is important to highlight how Unikernels have no shell, no alien utilities to exploit, unused drivers or password files to crack and no databases to breach.
 Though special care is required while debugging Unikernels it can be done efficiently and correctly.